1968 New York City teachers' strike: Personnel

-In April 1968, the administration sought additional control over personnel, finance, and curriculum.
-When the city did not grant these powers, the district's parents initiated a boycott of the schools.
-The boycotts coincided with unrest due to the April 4 assassination of Martin Luther King Jr. During disturbances in JHS 271 three teachers were injured.
+In April 1968, the administration sought greater control over personnel, finances, and curriculum.
+When the city refused to grant these expanded powers, parents in the district initiated a school boycott.
+The boycotts took place amidst growing unrest following the assassination of Dr. Martin Luther King Jr. on April 4, 1968.
+During protests at Junior High School 271, three teachers were injured.

-On May 9, 1968, the administration requested the transfer of 13 teachers and 6 administrators from Junior High School 271.
-The governing board accused these workers of attempting to sabotage the project.
-All received short letters similar to the following, sent to teacher Fred Nauman:
+On May 9, 1968, the administration requested the transfer of 13 teachers and 6 administrators from Junior High School 271, accusing them of attempting to sabotage the reform efforts.
+The individuals were each sent a brief letter, similar to the one addressed to teacher Fred Nauman, transcribed here: